Building Your First Overlanding First Aid Kit

 When building your first overlanding first aid kit, it’s crucial to start with the foundational supplies.
 These are the core items you should have to address common injuries and medical needs during your adventures.

 Make sure you have a variety of bandages.
 Include adhesive bandages in different sizes for minor cuts and scrapes, and sterilized gauze pads for larger wounds.
-Butterfly bandages or wound closure strips are essential for closing deeper cuts when stitches aren't available.
+Ace bandages are a versatile option for wound stabilization and compression, making them essential for managing injuries in outdoor settings.
+Butterfly bandages or wound closure strips are essential for closing deeper cuts when stitches aren’t available.

 Carry antiseptic wipes and solutions to clean wounds and prevent infections.
 Alcohol wipes, hydrogen peroxide, and antiseptic ointments are practical choices.

-Don't forget pain relievers like ibuprofen or acetaminophen.
+Don’t forget pain relievers like ibuprofen, acetaminophen, and aspirin.
 Over-the-counter options help manage headaches, muscle pain, and minor injuries.
+A well-stocked first aid kit should include both over-the-counter medications and personal prescriptions.

 Here’s a quick reference table: